WildcatKSS/gekko-scripts/README.md

 # Gekko scripts
-Here you find different scripts to install, maintain and start the cryptocoin trading bot Gekko and additional strategies.
+Here you find different scripts that will install, maintain and start the cryptocoin trading bot Gekko and additional strategies.

 ## License
 GNU General Public License v3.0 License